 Part of the solution is a new system of school funding which not only ensures that funding is equitably distributed among schools but also gives weighting to the educational value schools add to student achievement beyond that which could be predicted given the social class backgrounds and prior attainments of students.
 Funding can facilitate further systemic change in education and schooling.
 Systemic change involves change in one 'part' requiring changes in other 'parts' in order for change to be effective and to improve learning outcomes for students.
 This means joining up initiatives:

 The key to sustainability lies in enhancing the resilience of social-ecological systems, not in optimising isolated components of the system.
 Brian Walker and David Salt

 Governments are grappling with trends in the economy, energy, and the environment - the three Es - that are proving to be unsustainable.
-Among these trends are exponentially rising levels of debt that are based on old assumptions of continuous economic growth to fund repayment, with implications for the adequacy of funding for 21st century models of education and schooling.
+Among these trends are exponentially rising levels of debt, with implications for the adequacy of funding for 21st century models of education and schooling.
 Combining economics, science, and technology with major social and international concerns, the E3 challenge is obviously one of the most important and complex facing governments, business and communities.